ErikRZH/Sobol_Sensitivity/README.md

 # Sobol_Sensitivity

 Tools to Perform Sobol Sensitivity Analysis on a Mathematical Model using a Gaussian Process Emulator.

+:warning: **This has been incorporated into the [**sandu**](https://github.com/ErikRZH/sandu) package, future development will take place there.** :warning:

 ## Description